NeuralEnsemble/python-neo/doc/source/io.rst

 Lazy option and proxy objects
 =============================

-In some cases you may not want to load everything in memory because it could be too big.
+In some cases you may not want to load everything in memory (RAM) because it could be too big.
 For this scenario, some IOs implement ``lazy=True/False``.
 Since neo 0.7, a new lazy system has been added for some IO modules (all IO classes that inherit from rawio).
 To know if a class supports lazy mode use ``ClassIO.support_lazy``.